metal3-io/cluster-api-provider-metal3/docs/api.md

 ### hostSelector Examples

-The `hostSelector field has two possible optional sub-fields:
+The `hostSelector field has three possible optional sub-fields:

 * **matchLabels** -- Key/value pairs of labels that must match exactly.

 * **matchExpressions** -- A set of expressions that must evaluate to true for the labels on a `BareMetalHost`.

+* **namespace** -- Namespace where to look for BareMetalHosts.
+If empty, look for BareMetalHosts in the namespace of Metal3Machine

 Valid operators include: